 Serious side effects from Spravato can occur.
 If you have serious side effects from Spravato, call your doctor right away.
 But if you think you’re having a medical emergency, you should call 911 or your local emergency number.

-Serious side effects of Spravato that have been reported include:
+Serious side effects that people taking Spravato have reported include:

-- trouble with attention, judgment, thinking, reaction speed, and motor skills
+- difficulty with attention, judgment, thinking, reaction speed, and motor skills

 - severe allergic reaction†

-* For more information, see the “What should be considered before using Spravato?” section.
+* For more information, see the “What should be considered before taking Spravato?” section.

 † To learn more about this side effect, see the “Allergic reaction” section below.